When Was 29 Weeks Ago? A full breakdown to Calculating Past Dates

 Q: Is there an easy way to remember how to perform this calculation?

 - A: Start with the calendar method.
 Once you feel more confident, use the spreadsheet method for efficiency.
-Remember that precision in your calculations is paramount.
+Remember that precision in your calculations is critical.

 Conclusion: Mastering Date Calculations